 For 2004, although trade growth varied among the five countries, U.S. export growth to Central America doubled average export growth to the world, with all five countries experiencing solid growth.
 U.S. imports from Central America, by contrast, grew by less than half that of average import growth from the world.
 As these trends suggest, the United States tends to run small merchandise trade deficits with all the Central American countries and the Dominican Republic.
 In part, this is the nature of a production-sharing trade relationship, where parts and materials are sent abroad for value-added processing and then returned to the United States.
 Importantly, when services trade is added to the trade balance, the United States tends to run trade surpluses with all these countries.
-This trend, too, is indicative of the basic relationship between the United States, a service-based economy, and developing countries.22
+This trend, too, is indicative of the basic relationship between the United States, a service-based economy, and developing countries.

-U.S. Imports.
+U.S. Imports

 Nearly three-quarters of U.S. imports from Central America fall into three main categories: fruit (mostly bananas) and coffee; apparel; and integrated circuits.
-These three distinct categories, for various reasons, are not traded uniformly by the five countries (see Table 2).
+These three distinct categories, for various reasons, are not traded uniformly by the five countries (see Table 1).
+First, Central America has traditionally exported bananas and coffee, which is dominated by Costa Rica and Guatemala.
+Coffee has actually declined for all countries except Costa Rica and constitutes only 3.8% of U.S. imports from the region.
+This reflects the competitive nature of trade in coffee, which is grown in vast quantities by Brazil, Colombia, and countries in Africa as well.
+Banana trade has also declined in importance and accounts for only 5.0% of U.S. imports from Central America.